mft3000/igpDraw/README.md

 # igpDraw

-Quick and dirt script with the purpose of retrieving igp adjiaciencies parameters and draw it on an image for tshooting purpose
+Quick and dirty script with the purpose of retrieving igp adjiaciencies parameters and draw it on an image for tshooting purpose

 ![alt tag](https://github.com/mft3000/igpDraw/blob/master/ospf_doc.png)